MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Campaign.md

 void|Returns nothing.

 ## <a name="urls"></a>urls
-Contains the methods for managing this campaign's tracking template and custom parameters.
+Gets the methods for managing this campaign's tracking template and custom parameters.

 ### Returns
 |Type|Description|